DUI Expungement Lawyer: What You Need to Know About Expungement in DC

 - Attempt or conspiracy to commit any of the foregoing offenses (§§ 22-1803, 22-1805a).

-The expungement or record sealing process can be very confusing to understand and the application may be difficult to complete.
+The expungement or record sealing process can be very confusing to understand, and the application may be challenging to complete.
+The burden of proof is on the applicant to show clear and convincing evidence that meets all of the statutory requirements for relief.